 UserGuiding utilizes the z-index CSS property to overlay hotspot beacons on your web platform.
-This property controls the vertical stack order of UI elements: When a beacon’s stack order is higher than any other element that is overlaid, it becomes the top-most element on the page.
+This property controls the vertical stack order of UI elements: When a beacon’s stack order is higher than any other overlaid element, it becomes the topmost element on the page.

 At UserGuiding, the default hotspot beacon’s z-index value is “9999”.
 Sometimes, this high value might conflict with an existing element in your web platform.
 In this article, we’ll explain how to modify the beacon z-index to overcome this conflict and display the page as it should.

 Changing the Hotspot Beacon z-index